pharmapsychotic/clip-interrogator/README.md

 * `download_cache`: when True will download the precomputed embeddings from huggingface
 * `chunk_size`: batch size for CLIP, use smaller for lower VRAM
 * `quiet`: when True no progress bars or text output will be displayed

+On systems with low VRAM you can call `config.apply_low_vram_defaults()` to reduce the amount of VRAM needed (at the cost of some speed and quality).
+The default settings use about 6.3GB of VRAM and the low VRAM settings use about 2.7GB.

 See the [run_cli.py](https://github.com/pharmapsychotic/clip-interrogator/blob/main/run_cli.py) and [run_gradio.py](https://github.com/pharmapsychotic/clip-interrogator/blob/main/run_gradio.py) for more examples on using Config and Interrogator classes.